 What to know before you go

 Renting a bike in Banff is quick, easy and budget-friendly.
-The friendly local experts at The Banff Ski Hub (119 Banff Avenue) can help you choose the best rental bike and offer insider tips.
-Plan ahead and reserve your Banff Bike Rental online, or just stop by the store.
-All bike rentals include a helmet, map and lock.
+The friendly local bike shops can help you choose the best rental bike and offer insider tips.

 For snacks-on-the-go, stop by local hotspots Wild Flour Bakery & Café (211 Bear Street) or Whitebark Café (401 Banff Avenue), then hit the road.